More than 70 pieces from local, national and international artists on display

 Project Description: Edmark’s Blooming Zoetrope

 Sculptures are 3-D printed objects designed to animate when spun under a strobe light.
 The placement of the appendages is determined by the same method nature uses in pinecones and sunflowers.
 John Edmark is an inventor, designer and artist.
-He teaches at Stanford University.
+He teaches design at Stanford University.

 Project Description: The body is a sculpture: It's constantly in motion, yet every frame of the movement is a unique sculpture in itself.
 Encased is a collection of body shaped leather luggage that freezes a moment of bodily movement while maintaining the energy and sensations at that moment.